summa-dev/halo2-experiments/README.md

 The 3 advice columns and the instance column are instantiated inside the `configure` function of the circuit and passed to the `configure` function of the MerkleTreeV3Chip.
 That's because in this way these columns can be shared across different chips inside the same circuit (although this is not the case).
 The bool_selector and swap_seletor are instantiated inside the `configure` function of the MerkleTreeV3Chip.
 That's because these selectors are specific for the MerkleTreeV3Chip and don't need to be shared across other chips.

 The child chip PoseidonChip is instantiated inside the `configure` function of the MerkleTreeV2Chip.
 In this way we can leverage `PoseidonChip` with its gates and its assignment function inside our MerkleTreeV2Chip.

+`cargo test -- --nocapture test_merkle_tree_3`
+`cargo test --all-features -- --nocapture print_merkle_tree_3`

 TO DO:
 - [ ] Replace usage of constants in Inclusion Check.